charkster/programmable_delay/README.md

 The sample Python code uses the pyftdi module... the generic serial module could be used, but I have better reliability with pyftdi.

 I did try this RTL on my Tang Nano 9k, but the implementation had problems...
 I though it might be the programmable delay clock-crossing, but when I used a static value for the delay it still did not work.
-Anyways, Gowin's tool gave a bad implementation and I don't want to debug it further when the CMOD A7 works perfectly.
+Anyways, Gowin's tool gave a bad implementation and I don't want to debug it further when Vivado's CMOD A7 implementation works perfectly.
+If you have installed openFPGAloader, the included bash script can be used to program the CMOD A7's flash memory.

 This helped me to resolve a PCB board timing problem, and that was my motivation for building this.